Things To DoGo Wild

 Stronsay is a fantastic place to watch birds, whether you are just a casual observer or a true twitcher.
 A bird hide can be found near the Lea Shun in the south-east end of the island for those who would like a place to perch out of the weather.

-Through the decades, the Holloways at the privately owned Stronsay Bird Reserve have spotted and documented many rare migrants, such as the American Golden Plover, Arctic Redpoll, Scarlet Rosefinch and Tawny Pipit.
-John Holloway’s Stronsay Bird Reports can be found in the Heritage Centre, and his other books are available at the Orcadian Bookshop in Kirkwall.
+The late John Holloway spotted and documented many rare migrants, such as the American Golden Plover, Arctic Redpoll, Scarlet Rosefinch and Tawny Pipit.
+His Stronsay Bird Reports can be found in the Heritage Centre, and his other books are available at the Orcadian Bookshop in Kirkwall.

 It takes no patient waiting or any particular skill, however, to spot the ubiquitous greylag geese, who have made Stronsay their year-long home and continue to grow in number, often to the detriment of other species.
 Because there are so many of them, with no real predators to keep the population in check, and because they are highly destructive of farmers’ crops and grasslands, the geese are not the most popular bird in the place (to put it mildly), so don’t be surprised if many of the locals are less enthusiastic than you upon seeing the Vs of geese rise and circle in the evening sunset glow.